-Aurora PADS Food—Prepare or purchase specific food items and drop off at SJN by 5:00 p.m. on the second Thursday of each month.
-Many are needed to provide the food to feed over 100 guests at Hesed House.
-Commitment: Once a month.
+Aurora PADS Food—Aurora PADS Food—NEW VOLUNTEERS NEEDED to supply specific food items once a month and drop them off at SJN by 5:00 p.m. on the second Thursday of each month, (or items may be dropped off earlier in the week at your convenience. ) Many are needed to provide the food to feed over 100 guests at Hesed House.
+YOUR HELP IS GREATLY NEEDED!

 Aurora PADS Staff—SJN volunteers staff the shelter once a month on the second Thursday night/Friday morning.
 Sign up to work one of four shifts: First Shift 6-11 p.m., Second Shift 11 p.m. – 3 a.m., Third Shift 3-7 a.m., Fourth Shift 5-7 a.m.
 Commitment: One shift every other month (6 times/year).